-Here’s a snapshot of overloaded kids FOLLOWING lessons: (Friday Afternoon)
+Here’s a snapshot of overloaded kids FOLLOWING their Friday afternoon piano lessons.

 MOM: “Shiloh, Get ready for swimming.
-Your towel is folded into your knapsack….
+Your towel is folded into your backpack….
 Math Club reminder.
-Your cubic folder is on top of your cups. (athletic protector), and grab your Ukelele for choir.
-(The private school purchased 150 ukeleles, so each over-booked kid got one)
+Your cubic folder is on top of your cups. (athletic protectors), and grab your Ukelele for choir.
+(The private school purchased 150 ukeleles so each over-booked kid got one.)

 Lila, the older sister, had tennis lessons, breast stroke, harmonica ensemble and miscellaneous.
 Mom doubled on all instructions, hardware, software, everything short of making sure the kid’s head was screwed on tight.

 “Don’t forget, Monica’s mom will be parked next to the coach’s BMW, so be ready to pack in the harmonica after swimming.
 Your bathing suit and cap are tucked under your seaweed snacks.